Kierstin Fiscus (gt6459)

 Biography:

-Kierstin received her bachelor’s degree in criminal justice from Washington State University in 2009, her master’s degree in educational leadership and higher education administration from Eastern Michigan University in 2019 and is currently pursuing her doctorate (Ed.D.) in educational leadership and policy studies at Wayne, with an estimated graduation date of May 2025.
+She earned her Bachelor’s degree in Criminal Justice from Washington State University in 2009 and her Master’s degree in Educational Leadership and Higher Education Administration from Eastern Michigan University in 2019.
+Kierstin is currently pursuing her Ed.D. in Educational Leadership and Policy Studies at Wayne State University, with an expected graduation date of May 2025.

 Office Location: 441 Education Bldg.